mixxxdj/mixxx/source/chapters/user_interface.rst

 The :term:`Sync` button changes the :term:`rate` of the track so that the :term:`BPM` of the track matches that of the other deck.
 It also adjusts the :term:`phase` of the track so that the two tracks' beats are aligned.
+To sync only the tempo (BPM) to that of the other track, right-click on the Sync button.
+The Sync button let you sync to the first deck (in numerical order) that is playing a track and has a BPM detected.
+If no deck is playing, it syncs to the first deck that has a BPM detected.
+Decks can't sync to samplers and samplers can only sync to decks.

 The plus and minus buttons increase and decrease the rate, respectively.
 If right-clicked, they adjust the pitch in smaller steps.
 Similarly, the left and